The original Wigner's-Friend scenarios: Conclusions

 \section{Conclusions}

-The Wigner's-Friend Paradox, as illustrated in the Introduction, is the difference in state assignments made by the Friend (an observer who has performed a measurement on $S$) and Wigner (a theorist who predicts the state of $FS$ from outside).
+The Wigner's-Friend Paradox, as illustrated in the Introduction, is the difference in state assignments made by the Friend (an observer who has performed a measurement on $S$) and Wigner (a theorist who predicts the state of $SF$ from outside).
 Wigner\cite{Wigner} resolved the paradox by concluding that an observer - one who is part of the system being described by quantum theory - is capable of collapsing the wavefunction.
-Everett\cite{sketches} resolved it by rejecting collapse and arguing that, despite the (theoretical) survival of all branches of the wavefunction, an {\it effective collapse} still occurs, wherein the Friend perceives only the single outcome reported on a particular branch.
-Decoherence theory (as originally developed\cite{Zeh,Zurek.81,Zurek.82}) similarly rejects collapse and, focusing on the apparatus rather than the observer, demonstrates that environmental decoherence of apparatus states causes Everett branching, which results in the same sort of effective collapse as found by Everett.
+Everett\cite{sketches} resolved it by abandonding the collapse axiom and arguing that, despite the (theoretical) survival of all branches of the wavefunction, the Friend perceives only a single outcome.
+Decoherence theory (as originally developed\cite{Zeh,Zurek.81,Zurek.82}) similarly rejects the collapse axiom and, focusing on the apparatus rather than the observer, demonstrates that environmental decoherence of apparatus states causes the apparent collapse, before the observer enters the picture.

 The three resolutions above offer three different perspectives on the same scenario.
 Wigner's perspective is that of the ``real world'' in which we live.
 We experience the collapse of the wavefunction when we perform a measurement.
 Everett's perspective is that of the universe according to quantum theory without the collapse axiom, in which the wavefunction branches upon measurement into separate non-interacting ``worlds.''
 This is a universe we can only imagine.
-But from Everett's theory of it, we can derive the effective collapse seen by real observers (like ourselves) who live in (any) one of these real worlds.
-From the decoherence perspective, branching occurs at the level of the measuring apparatus.
-From this or Everett's perspective, our consciousness is liberated from the need to induce the collapse, as Wigner would otherwise have it.
+But from Everett's theory of it, we can derive the collapse experienced by real observers (like ourselves) who live in (any) one of these real worlds.
+The perspective of decoherence theory is, like Everett's, that of a universal wavefunction.
+But, unlike Everett's, among the technical differences mentioned above, it takes an agnostic position on the existence of the unobserved branches.
+From either this {\it or} Everett's perspective, our consciousness (like Wigner's in the end) is liberated from having to induce the collapse.

 \acknowledgements I would like to thank Miles Blencowe for stimulating discussions of Wigner's Friend, Schr\"{o}dinger's Cat, and Decoherence.

 DECLARATION: The author has no conflicts to disclose.